Pritz96/ontology-library/README.md

 # Ontology Library

-A collection of ontologies (in turtle format) all in one place.
+A collection of ontologies/vocabs (in turtle format) all in one place.

 ## OWL
 [owl.ttl](https://www.w3.org/2002/07/owl.ttl)